Studienkolleg vs. Direct Admission: Which Path to German University Is Right for You?

 Regardless of your path, the fundamentals remain the same: verify your qualification status early, start your German language preparation as soon as possible, and respect the application deadlines.

 For a comprehensive overview of what a Studienkolleg is and how it works, visit our main guide.
-Every year, thousands of international students successfully navigate these pathways to earn a German university degree — and with the right preparation, you will too.
+Every year, thousands of international students successfully go through these pathways to earn a German university degree — and with the right preparation, you will too.